GitTools/GitVersion/README.md

 ### 2. A nuget reference package

-This can be used if you want to reference GitFlowVersion and reuse is from .net.
+This can be used if you want to reference GitVersion and reuse is from .net.

 Available on [Nuget](https://www.nuget.org) under [GitFlowVersion](https://www.nuget.org/packages/GitFlowVersion/)